Clear blue skies · 52°F at the start · ideal for 55,000 runners

 Rolling, with the Verrazzano-Narrows climb to open and the Queensboro and Willis Avenue bridges to puncture the back half.
 Fifth Avenue's long, steady drag into Central Park is where most New York runners say the race is won or lost.

-Scenes from the 2025 edition — the Central Park finish and the five-borough crowds.
+Scenes from the 2025 edition, the Central Park finish and the five-borough crowds.

 The 2026 TCS New York City Marathon runs on Sunday, November 1, 2026.
 It is the final Abbott World Marathon Major of the calendar year and the largest marathon in the world by finishers.

-Approximately 4% for non-guaranteed entry.
-The 2026 lottery drew a record 240,000+ applications — up nearly 20% from 2025 — competing for roughly 10,000 non-guaranteed bibs.
+Approximately 1% for non-guaranteed entry.
+The 2026 lottery drew a record 240,000+ applications competing for only ~2,400 non-guaranteed bibs, the lowest acceptance rate in race history.

 Run 9 qualifying NYRR races and volunteer at 1 during the calendar year to earn guaranteed entry the following year.
 9+1 is the most reliable non-lottery route into NYC for runners based in or near New York.